General Data Protection Regulation (GDPR)

 Scoping

-In order for ProCheckUp to conduct a suitably detailed assessment on a company, it is essential to understand the Data environment and processes to be assessed.
+In order for ProCheckUp to conduct a suitably detailed assessment on a company, it is essential to understand which Data environment's and processes are to be assessed.
 This understanding is achieved through a scoping exercise conducted between the client (and any relevant third parties involved), the technical consultant who will be conducting the assessment as well as the dedicated Account Manager.
 One of the most crucial elements of this process is understanding the overall outcome the client wishes to achieve.
 With this in mind, the entire engagement can be tailored to reach the objectives of the client.

 The diagram below illustrates the full methodology of the GDPR Engagement with ProCheckUp.